pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/SharingGRDBCore.md

 ## Overview

-SharingGRDB is [fast](#Performance), lightweight replacement for SwiftData that deploys all the way back to the iOS 13 generation of targets.
+SharingGRDB is a [fast](#Performance), lightweight replacement for SwiftData that deploys all the way back to the iOS 13 generation of targets.

 @Row {
   @Column {